TimMeng19/472Lab1/README.md

-## 1. This is a screenshot of my web-map:
+## 1. A screenshot of the web map:

 [logo]: https://github.com/TimMeng19/472Lab1/blob/main/Screenshot%20-%20Web%20Map.png "Screenshot of the map"
 ![alt text][logo]
-##  2. This is the Github Pages link to my web map
+##  2. The Github Pages link to the web map
 https://timmeng19.github.io/472Lab1/map.html

 The Mapbox style file can be found in the main page of this repo

-## 3. Below is my reflective analysis and associated references
+## 3. The Reflective Analysis and associated references

 Web cartography – Reflective Analysis
 Haotian Meng, 27949163